-The Annual General Meeting of shareholders (AGM) is an integral part of the governance of the company and its system of checks and balances.
-The AGM reviews the annual report and decides on the adoption of the financial statements and the dividend proposal, as well as the discharge of the members of the Supervisory Board and the Board of Management.
+The Annual General Meeting of shareholders (AGM) reviews the annual report and decides on the adoption of the financial statements and the dividend proposal, as well as the discharge of the members of the Supervisory Board and the Board of Management.

-- The appointment of members of the Board of Management and the Supervisory Board
+- The election of members of the Board of Management and the Supervisory Board

 - Material changes to the remuneration policy of the Board of Management

-- The authorization of the Board of Management to issue new shares, buy back shares or cancel shares
+- The authorization of the Board of Management to issue new shares

-The company provides remote voting possibilities to its shareholders.
 Holding shares in the company on the record date determines the right to exercise voting rights and other rights relating to the AGM.
+The notes to the agenda contain relevant information with respect to the proposed resolutions.
 All resolutions are made on the basis of the “one share, one vote” principle (assuming an equal par value for each class of shares).
 All resolutions are adopted by absolute majority, unless the law or the company’s Articles of Association stipulate otherwise.

-Holders of common shares in aggregate representing at least 1 percent of the total issued capital may submit proposals for the AGM agenda.
-Such proposals must be adequately substantiated and must be submitted in writing, or electronically, to the company at least 60 calendar days in advance of the meeting.
+Holders of common shares in aggregate representing at least one percent of the total issued capital may submit proposals for the AGM agenda.
+This is in deviation from the Act on Corporate Governance (Frijns) that came into force on July 1, 2013.
+These proposals must be adequately substantiated and must be submitted in writing, or electronically, to the company’s head office in Amsterdam at least 60 calendar days in advance of the meeting.
 The draft minutes of the AGM (in Dutch) are made available on the company’s website within three months of the meeting date.
-The final and duly signed minutes are made available on the company’s website within six months after the meeting date.
+The final and duly signed minutes are made available on the company’s website within six months of the meeting date.

 AkzoNobel has three classes of shares: common shares, cumulative preferred shares and priority shares.
 Common shares are traded on the Euronext Amsterdam stock exchange.
-Common shares are also traded over-the-counter on OTCQX in the US in the form of American Depositary Receipts (each American Depositary Receipt representing one-third of a common share).
-On December 31, 2016, a total of 252,176,412 common shares and 48 priority shares had been issued.
-The company has been informed that by December 31, 2016, MFS Investment Management and Causeway Capital Management each held more than 5 percent of the company’s share capital.
+Common shares are also traded over-the-counter on OTCQX (organized by Pink Sheets) in the US in the form of American Depositary Receipts (each American Depositary Receipt representing one-third of a common share).
+On December 31, 2014, a total of 246,043,094 common shares and 48 priority shares had been issued.
+By December 31, 2014, MFS Investment Management and Causeway Capital Management each held more than 5 percent of the company’s share capital.

-The priority shares are held by the Foundation Akzo Nobel (Stichting Akzo Nobel).
+The priority shares are held by the Foundation Akzo Nobel.
 The Foundation’s Board consists of members of AkzoNobel’s Supervisory Board who are not members of the Audit Committee.
 The Meeting of Holders of Priority Shares has the nomination rights for the appointment of members of the Board of Management and of the Supervisory Board, as well as the right to approve amendments to the Articles of Association of the company.

 No cumulative preferred shares have been issued to date.
-These shares merely have a financing function, which means that if necessary, and possible, they will be issued at or near to the prevailing quoted price for common shares.
+Cumulative preferred shares merely have a financing function, which means that if necessary, and possible, they will be issued at or near to the prevailing quoted price for common shares.

 Anti-takeover provisions and control